 Investors who want to trade cryptocurrencies or digital currencies for cash or other assets do so on a cryptocurrency exchange in the same way that traditional stocks are traded on a stock exchange.

 On a stock exchange, your transactions are sent to your online portfolio.
 On a cryptocurrency exchange, your trades can be sent to a digital cryptocurrency wallet, which is an online storage space.
 A cryptocurrency exchange can accept credit cards, wire transfers and other forms of payment as a means of purchasing cryptocurrency.

-Some cryptocurrency exchanges will allow you to withdraw your cryptocurrency, while others will not.
-Some will allow you to move your investments into a digital wallet, while others don’t offer one.
+Some cryptocurrency exchanges allow you to withdraw your cryptocurrency, while others will not.
+Some allow you to move your investments into a digital wallet, while others don’t offer one.
 Lastly, certain exchanges allow you to earn, as well as buy and trade, cryptocurrency.

 Coinbase and Binance Recently Made Headlines

 Last year, a widespread sell-off of cryptocurrency slashed market value by an estimated $1 trillion and sent Bitcoin plummeting to a low not seen since 2013.
 Both Coinbase and Binance experienced stability issues in the sell-off, which impacted customer service.

 Binance, the largest cryptocurrency exchange in the world, caused frustration among investors when it suspended Ethereum withdrawals temporarily due to congestion on its network.
 During the same period, Coinbase’s platform experienced intermittent outages.